Table of Contents Hide

 Today, as the building codes have become more stringent and the need to conserve energy has become a priority, many energy efficiency programs have come into action to build zero-energy homes.

 Let us understand what zero-energy homes are.
-The definition of a zero energy home has evolved over the years.
+As Real Property Group Team says, the definition of a zero energy home has evolved over the years.
 In simple words, a zero energy home is a structure designed to produce as much or more energy as it consumes annually.

 What Exactly is a Zero-Energy building?